 The benefit provides compensation for loss of income due to temporary sickness.
 Eligibility to receive the benefit is restricted to employees and to self-employed/voluntary payers who have contributed for a minimum of 270 days during the last two years.
-The entitlement arises due to illness or injury on the 11^{th} day of the employee's temporary work incapacity (for the first 10 days of temporary work incapacity receives compensation from the employer)/ the first day of temporary work incapacity for self-employed/voluntary payers and lasts until the end of employee's work incapacity, becoming disabled or at latest until the end of 52^{nd} week - cannot receive the sickness cash benefit more than 1 year.
+The entitlement arises due to illness or injury on the 11th day of the employee's temporary work incapacity (for the first 10 days of temporary work incapacity receives compensation from the employer)/ the first day of temporary work incapacity for self-employed/voluntary payers and lasts until the end of employee's work incapacity, becoming disabled or at latest until the end of 52nd week - cannot receive the sickness cash benefit more than 1 year.
+It cannot be combined with the maternity benefit.
 The benefit amounts to 55% of the daily assessment base (i.e. gross incomes subject to social insurance contributions).